lexie23c/Hivebets/docs/getting-started/faq.md

 ## General Questions

-### What is HiveBets?
+### What is Hivebets?
-HiveBets is a decentralized prediction market platform where users can bet on whether tokens will reach specific market cap targets before a deadline.
+Hivebets is a decentralized prediction market platform where users can bet on whether tokens will reach specific market cap targets before a deadline.

-### Is HiveBets decentralized?
+### Is Hivebets decentralized?
 Yes!
 All bets are handled by smart contracts on BSC Mainnet.
 Markets resolve automatically using Hivebets Oracle.
 We never hold your funds.

-### Which blockchain does HiveBets use?
+### Which blockchain does Hivebets use?
 We're built on **BSC (Binance Smart Chain)** Mainnet for fast transactions and low fees.

 ### Do I need to create an account?